+14 LEADERSHIP POSTS

-17 LEADERSHIP POSTS (Executive Headteacher, Headteacher, Heads of School, Deputy Headteacher and Assistant Headteacher)
+(Executive Headteacher, Headteacher, Heads of School, Deputy Headteacher and Assistant Headteacher)

-- 17.1 Prior to instigating a recruitment and selection process, the LGB will need to address a number of questions before reaching a decision on the salary of a new Leadership employee.
-It is possible to delegate tasks to the Pay Committee although the selection decision must be endorsed by the full Local Governing Body. - What is the School's Headteacher Group? - Choice of the Individual Pay Range (IPR) - Choice of Starting Salary Point within the IPR
+- 14.1 Prior to instigating a recruitment and selection process, the Trust will need to address a number of questions before reaching a decision on the salary of a new Leadership employee. - What is the School's Headteacher Group? - Choice of the Individual Pay Range (IPR) - Choice of Starting Salary Point within the IPR

-17.2 Determination of Leadership Pay Ranges
+14.2 Determination of Leadership Pay Ranges

 Headteacher Groups should be calculated as per paragraph 6 of the STPCD.
 A document to assist you with this calculation is available at Appendix 4.
-Once the correct School Group has been identified, the Pay Committee will exercise its discretion to set a minimum and maximum IPR within the declared group size.
-In deciding which minimum and maximum IPR to adopt, the Local Governing Body should take into account the following:
+Once the correct School Group has been identified, the Trust will exercise its discretion to set a minimum and maximum IPR within the declared group size.
+In deciding which minimum and maximum IPR to adopt, the Trust should take into account the following: